| | |

 Swiss chard is another beautiful, heat tolerant vegetable to grow in your garden.
 A great companion plant with beans, these beautiful red greens are happy with full sun or light shade and well-draining, fertile soil.

-For years we would grow swiss chard for our rabbits and I’m not sure why I stopped.
-Adding vibrant colors to your garden can make it so much more fun to head out to the garden space.
+For years I would grow swiss chard for our rabbits and I’m not sure why I stopped.
+Adding vibrant colors to your garden can make it so much more fun to head out to the garden space, especially if you have young children!
+Growing colorful tomatoes, peppers and beautiful greens like swiss chard can encourage children to not only want to grow their own food, but eat it, too.

 heat tolerant vegetables swiss chard